ricardoshaffer/Burger/README.md

 ## Architecture
 **_Wireframe_**
 *   Consists of (1) page with a form that goes to either left (if the user has yet to eat it) & the right side if they've eaten the burger.
+*   The actual website contains an easy-to-understand layout with a whole burger and a burger with a bite removed.
+The concept is that one has been eaten and where the items the user has eaten will be located.
+*   Adding a new menu item will give the user the option to directly place which column the item will go in.

 **_Structure_**
 *   Utilizes MySQL, Express-Handlebars.